DianaMukaliyeva/DianaMukaliyeva/README.md

 ### Hi, I am Diana 👋

 <p align="center">
-  I am a student at <a href="https://www.hive.fi/en/">Hive Helsinki</a>.
+  I'm currently working at <a href="https://www.smartly.io/">Smartly.io</a> as a Software Engineer and also I am a student at <a href="https://www.hive.fi/en/">Hive Helsinki</a>.
 Hive Helsinki is a new kind of coding school and I really enjoy studying there :woman_technologist:.
-I want to become a software engineer because it requires the ability to continually learn new technologies and improve old ones &#127891; and this is awesome.
-I am actively looking for a full time software engineer opportunity.
+I like to be a software engineer because it requires the ability to continually learn new technologies and improve old ones &#127891; and this is awesome.
 </p>

 ********************************